 The conference system should improve the clarity of the conference room to avoid hearing fatigue of the delegates.
 To achieve this, the conference system should produce natural sound at a comfortable sound level.
-Before making a decision, be sure to compare, preferably side by side.
+Before making a decision, be sure to compare, preferably side by side, and choose a trusted conference system supplier.
 Poor listening quality or unnatural sounding systems can irritate delegates and defeat the purpose of the system.

 2. Wireless conference systems require high-quality batteries

 No wires means battery power is required.
 Make sure that the battery of the conference system can continue to supply power normally during the conference, preferably for more than one conference.

 Important to understand: Batteries with older technology will deplete faster over time due to the "memory effect".
 So it's better to choose Lithium-ion (Li-ion): it suffers little or no "memory effect" and can be charged before being fully discharged.